tjr226/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [ x ] Explain the differences between `client-side routing` and `server-side routing`.

+Client side routing loads all the component web pages of a website onto the users local computer.
+When the user clicks on a link, the address in the browser changes, and the display changes, but the webpage is not reloaded from the server.

+Server-side routing is when each individual webpage is loaded new from the server, each time the user switches to a new page.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ x ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - POST

+Read - GET

+Update - PUT

+Delete - DELETE

-- [ ] Mention three tools we can use to make AJAX requests.
+- [ x ] Mention three tools we can use to make AJAX requests.

+Libraries you can use to make AJAX requests are Axios, JQuery, Fetch, and many others.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ x ] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [ x ] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [ x ] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on this Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.